 We asked John Meyer, former editor of the Cape Fear Wedding guidebook, to share his insights on what makes Wilmington and our island beaches such a desirable wedding destination.
 Here are his thoughts, along with some helpful tips he learned from couples who chose to say “I do” in our alluring coastal setting:

 Our area’s attractions and appealing lifestyle are bringing growing numbers of couples to Wilmington and its island beaches to get married.
-Some of the reasons for “destination weddings” in our coastal destination are its Old South atmosphere, historic attractions, mild climate, and the ocean.
+Some of the reasons for “destination weddings” in our coastal destination are its Southern hospitality, historic attractions, mild climate, and the ocean.
 The beaches are a prime draw for destination weddings, of course.
 But so are downtown Wilmington and its River District, and our wealth of historic sites, urban mansions and churches, gardens and parks.

 What could be more romantic than a wedding on the seashore, with the magnificent backdrop of sea and sky?
 With a little help, any couple can create an unforgettable ceremony right on the oceanfront.
 That help is a matter of logistics, getting the necessary equipment and approvals.
 For example, one beach town requires a permit for a beach wedding; others don’t allow chairs on the beach.
 Tents and alcohol aren’t allowed, so the reception should be somewhere else – maybe as close as a vacation-rental home a few yards away.